a-soong/1701QCA-Assessment1/replicationproject/replication.md

 I began by making a mock up of the original timing gate project to see how it'd work.
 ![Image](image1.jpg)

 A bit clumsy, but worked nethertheless and displayed a reading on the micro:bit.

-However, it wasn't the the velocity being displayed.
+From this I learnt that it's very important for the foil in each gate to not be touching but also be as close to each other as possible.

+THe velocity also wasn't displayed on the microbit as it hasn't been told to.

 ![Image](originalcode.png)